Office of Research Assurances

 The principal investigator or supervisor prepares a label or tag which includes required information.

-Facilities Operations waste collectors must not transport waste to be shipped and/or disposed off campus unless the waste is properly packaged and labeled.
+Facilities Services, Operations waste collectors must not transport waste to be shipped and/or disposed off campus unless the waste is properly packaged and labeled.

 SPILLS AND LEAKS